stanleyfreire/OverlyExcitedReviewsFilter/README.md

 4-6: Excited
 7> :  Overly Excited

-The algorithm will run 2 times first searching for words later for sentences.
+The algorithm will run 2 times: first searching for sentences then searching for words.

 - How the algorithm will know that?
 - Whenever a match occurs inside the review text, I'll add some points to this review, so for example: